Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-It is well known that the diagrams of a 2--category can be equivalently represented by string diagrams.
-These are the dual graphs.
-Given a diagram there is a vertex for each 2-cell and an edge for each 1-cell connecting the two vertices of the 2-cells it bounds with the inherited labelling.
-The outer edges, those that are on the boundary of only one 2-cell are leaves or tails.
-Each edge/tail is directed induced by the source to target maps.
-The monoidal product is formal disjoint union and composition is by insertion into vertices.
-Note, the string diagrams need not be connected, which is why the monoidal product is formal.

-\begin{df} We call a diagram horizontally or ---in the case of $\underline{M}$--- $\ot$-decomposable if its string diagram is disconnected.
-The horizontal irreducible, respectively $\ot$ irreducible components are consequently the connected components of the string diagram. \end{df}
+\begin{df} We call a diagram horizontally or ---in the case of $\underline{\M}$--- $\ot$-decomposable if its string diagram is disconnected.
+The horizontal irreducible, respectively $\ot$-irreducible, components are consequently the connected components of the string diagram. \end{df}

-\begin{rmk} In terms of the original diagram as a graph this means that removing a vertex the and irreducible diagram is still connected.
-Dually one can think or a reducible diagram as merged from irreducible ones by merging vertices. \end{rmk} For the diagrams of Figure \ref{fig:2cat} (A) is horizontally irreducible while (B) and (C) are horizontally reducible.
-This can be read off from Figure \ref{fig:string}.
+In terms of the original diagram as a graph, this means that by removing a vertex, the irreducible diagram remains connected.
+Dually, one can think of a reducible diagram as merged from irreducible ones by merging vertices.
+Another related graphical realization can be found in \cite{JoyalStreetGeotensor}.
+For the diagrams of Figure~\ref{fig:2cat}, (A) is horizontally reducible while (B) and (C) are horizontally irreducible.
+This can be read off from the string diagrams in Figure~\ref{fig:2cat}.